arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

   `-mcpu=<target>` where `<target>` is the target processor that you will run the application on.

+### Standards support

+For information on C, C++, and Fortran language support in ATfL, see the [Standards Support page](StandardsSupport.md).
+For details on OpenMP support in ATfL, refer to the [OpenMP Support page](OpenMPSupport.md).

 ### Fortran Recommendations

 #### Who should use Arm Toolchain For Linux